jennomics/WorkflowPaper/figures/phylo1/caption.md

 This is what the RDP overview page will look like.
+COULD WE JUST REMOVE THIS SCREENSHOT?